Dopamine receptors link pathways from ADHD to Parkinson’s and more

 Previously, scientists had identified two distinct pathways and types of dopamine receptors in the forebrain: D1 receptors, which activate neurons, and D2 receptors, which inhibit them.

-A third group that possesses both D1 and D2 dopamine receptors was known to exist, but no one has been able to identify their specific function until now.
+A third group that possesses both D1 and D2 dopamine receptors was known to exist, but their specific function wasn’t known until the McGill-led researchers were able to target them

-They found this group of neurons present unique cellular characteristics in response to dopamine and play a crucial role in balancing several essential brain functions, including those related to reward, cognition and movement.
+They found that these neurons have unique cellular characteristics that play a crucial role in balancing several essential brain functions, including those related to reward, cognition, and movement.

 Specifically, this pathway ensures motor control under normal physiological conditions and curbs hyperactivity induced by psychostimulant drugs.